If you experience financial hardship during your studies we have different funds that may be able to help:

 We don't want money problems to stop you successfully completing your studies.

-You can apply to these hardship funds if you find yourself in financial difficulties:
+You can apply to these hardship funds if you find yourself in unexpected financial difficulties:

 If you receive a grant from the hardship funds, you will not need to pay this back.

-You need to apply as soon as possible as applications to the hardship funds may take over four weeks to process.
+You need to apply as soon as possible as applications to the hardship funds may take up to four weeks to process.

 If your application is unsuccessful, we may be able to advise you about alternative sources of help.